 2019 Summer Internship Application Process:

 • Resume which includes personal, academic and volunteer experience • Letter of intent (including dates available & areas of interest) • Two letters of recommendation (These do not need to be sent directly to Christie from your reference.
 You can include them in your email).

-Upon completion of these materials, we will arrange an interview via Skype or, if possible, in our offices.
+Upon completion of these materials, we will arrange an interview via Skype or, if possible, in our office.

 • The minimum length for an internship is 3 months, but students may—and are encouraged—to intern up to 5 months for a more comprehensive experience and increased opportunities.
 Priority is given to interns who can stay in Jackson through the Summit (September 21-27, 2019).
-All interns commit to working at least three days per week.
+All interns commit to working at least four days per week.
 Those who cannot meet this minimum are encouraged to volunteer as an alternative.

 • Jackson Hole WILD interns receive a modest stipend and may receive school credit for their work.
 All interns are responsible for their own transportation and lodging.